 (Yes, I’m really just a grown-up kid who wants to eat dessert for breakfast.
 And I’m totally OK with that.)

-A few notes on these whole wheat carrot cake muffins:
+Notes on whole wheat carrot cake muffins:

 - I use white whole wheat flour but as always, you can substitute whole wheat flour or all-purpose flour if you prefer.